Skip to main content

 3. One point each is awarded for completion of PSY 210, SPH 106 or 107, BIO 220, and a Humanities course with a C or higher.

-4. Three points are awarded for completion of a higher level Math or Chemistry with a C or higher (MTH 116, Mathematical Applications, is not a higher level Math course).
+4. Three points are awarded for completion of a higher-level Math or Chemistry with a C or higher (MTH 116, Mathematical Applications, is not a higher-level Math course).
 Alternately, three extra points may be awarded for current certification in a health occupation that requires direct contact with patients, such as Certified Nursing Assistant (CNA), Certified Medical Assistant, Licensed Basic or Advanced EMT, Certified Dental Assistant, Certified Veterinary Technician, Certified Phlebotomist, or Certified Surgical Technologist.
-Proof (Copy of the certificate of completion) must be included with the application in order to receive extra points.
+Proof (copy of the certificate of completion) must be included with the application in order to receive extra points.
 Applicants may receive up to 3 extra points total for this section.
 Example: Applicants will NOT receive 3 points for a higher-level math and 3 points for being a CNA.

-5. Three points are awarded for completion of all eight general education courses required in the nursing program with a C or higher prior to the application deadline.
+5. Three points are awarded for completion of all eight general education courses required in the Nursing Program with a C or higher prior to the application deadline.

-Once selected for the program, students are required to provide the following: drug screen, background check, physical exam showing ability to meet essential eligibility criteria, records of immunizations, proof of medical insurance and American Heart Association BLS CPR certification for the healthcare provider.
-All nursing courses must be passed with a minimum of 75 (C) in order to progress in the program.
-A nursing testing fee will be assessed each semester.
+Once selected for the program, students are required to provide the following: Drug screen, background check, physical exam showing ability to meet essential eligibility criteria, records of immunizations, proof of medical insurance, and American Heart Association BLS CPR certification for the healthcare provider.
+Clinical agencies reserve the right to deny clinical clearance, which may deem a student ineligible for program participation.

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.